tbiehl22/GoogleBookSearch/README.md

 # Google Book Search

 ## Overview
-In this activity, create a new React-based Google Books Search app.
+In this activity, I created a new React-based Google Books Search app.
 This app construction used React components, helper/util functions, and utilized React lifecycle methods to query and display books based on user searches.
-Also use Node, Express and MongoDB so that users can save books to review or purchase later.
+Also used Node, Express and MongoDB so that users can save books to review or purchase later.

 ![img](client/public/images/googlebooksearch.png)